python/devguide/getting-started/git-boot-camp.rst

    This section provides instructions on common tasks in CPython's workflow.
-It's designed to assist new contributors who have some familiarity with git and GitHub.
+It's designed to assist new contributors who have some familiarity with Git and GitHub.

-   If you are new to git and GitHub, please become comfortable with these instructions before submitting a pull request.
-As there are several ways to accomplish these tasks using git and GitHub, this section reflects one method suitable for new contributors.
+   If you are new to Git and GitHub, please become comfortable with these instructions before submitting a pull request.
+As there are several ways to accomplish these tasks using Git and GitHub, this section reflects one method suitable for new contributors.
 Experienced contributors may desire a different approach.